 • Took over at Villarreal in 2004, guiding them to third place in the Liga in his debut season and securing a place in the UEFA Champions League for the first time.
 His side also reached the quarter-finals of the UEFA Cup.

 • The following campaign, Villarreal defied expectations by reaching the UEFA Champions League semi-finals, losing 1-0 on aggregate to Arsenal FC.
 Guided team to second place in the 2007/08 Liga, a club record, and the UEFA Champions League quarter-finals the following season, again knocked out by Arsenal.

 • Joined Real Madrid on 2 June 2009, the Merengues winning a then club record 96 points in the Liga but still finishing second behind FC Barcelona, prompting Pellegrini's dismissal in May 2010.
 That November he succeeded Jesualdo Ferreira as coach of Málaga and in the following campaign oversaw a fourth-placed league finish, the club's best ever.

-• In an echo of his feats with Villarreal, he then took the Andalusian team through UEFA Champions League qualifying and all the way to the quarter-finals.
-In summer 2013, joined Manchester City on a three-year deal and won his first European silverware in his debut season with the Premier League and League Cup in his first season, although his next year ended without a trophy.
+• In an echo of his feats with Villarreal, he took the Andalusian team through UEFA Champions League qualifying and all the way to the quarter-finals.
+In summer 2013, joined Manchester City on a three-year deal and won the Premier League and League Cup in his first season, although his next year ended without a trophy.

 ©UEFA.com 1998-2016.
 All rights reserved.